-As the University’s undergraduate program continues to be fully remote this fall semester, the Art Museum remains committed to supporting teaching and research virtually.
-The Museum’s online collections are available to search, and images of objects selected for courses are available in three ways—through PowerPoint, by .zip download, and with our online high-resolution viewer.
+The Museum’s online collections are always available, and images of objects selected for courses are available in three ways—through PowerPoint, .zip download, or the online high-resolution viewer Mirador.
 Each of these viewing methods can be shared on Zoom or another remote course platform.

-The high-resolution viewer, known as Mirador, allows users to zoom in close to see details of thousands of works of art from across the collections.
+Mirador allows users to zoom in to see details of thousands of works of art from across the collections.
 You can use this feature directly through the Museum’s online collections database by clicking on the object image.
 The Museum can also assist in preparing a selection of objects for view in Mirador.

-To schedule a consultation about teaching virtually with the Museum’s collections, please contact Veronica White, curator of academic programs, at email@example.com.
+To schedule a consultation about teaching with the Museum’s collections, please contact Veronica White, curator of teaching and learning, at firstname.lastname@example.org.

 Princeton University faculty and students may schedule course visits and individual appointments to view works on paper and photographs from the Museum’s collections in a classroom at Firestone Library (A-1-C).
 The selection of works on paper and photographs is updated each semester.
 Faculty also may schedule course visits to the Museum’s off-site classroom to view objects from across the Museum’s curatorial departments.
 Additionally, courses may visit Art@Bainbridge, a gallery project located at 158 Nassau Street.
 For more information or to schedule a class visit or appointment, please contact the Museum’s visitor logistics coordinator at email@example.com.